ArKaRaShi/Treasure-Hunt-Game/README.md

 # Treasure Hunt Game

-Welcome to the Treasure Hunt game repository!
 This interactive web-based game offers players a thrilling experience of uncovering hidden treasures through a series of box digs.
-This game purpose is to play with your friend, close friend, boy friend, girl friend or someone you want to play with.
+The game purpose is to play with your friend, close friend, boy friend, girl friend or someone you want to play with.
 Let's make it fun!

 ## Features